Being a Friend of More or Less

 2018 ABBA and UEFA – I explained the new ABBA system for penalty shootouts, and also described how the shootouts could be even fairer if they used the Thue Morse pattern.

-2018 The Lazy Student formula – a listener wrote in asking how few topics he could get away with revising while still being sure he’d get three questions in the exam on topics he knew.
+2018 The Lazy Student formula – a listener asked how few topics he could get away with revising while still being sure he’d get three questions in the exam on topics he knew.
 I came up with a formula.

 2017 Giga, Mega, Tera - As computers move towards terabytes of storage, I did a light-hearted run through with Tim Harford of all the prefixes and where they came from.
-This was a really fun item, but was only used on the World Service.
+(World Service edition).

 2017 What does the Hurricane scale mean – and is “Category 5” always worse than a “4”? - my segment explaining the factors involved in measuring hurricanes went out on the World Service.